dustinlyons/nixos-config/README.md

 }
 ```

-Then I'd commit all changes to the `nix-secrets` repository, go back to my `nixos-config` and run `nix flake update` to update the lock file.
+Finally, I'd commit all changes to the `nix-secrets` repository, go back to my `nixos-config` and run `nix flake update` to update the lock file.

-Now, all that's left is [using the secret](https://github.com/dustinlyons/nixos-config/blob/3b95252bc6facd7f61c6c68ceb1935481cb6b457/nixos/secrets.nix#L28) in my configuration.
+The secret is now ready to use.
+Here's an [example](https://github.com/dustinlyons/nixos-config/blob/3b95252bc6facd7f61c6c68ceb1935481cb6b457/nixos/secrets.nix#L28) from my configuration.
+This ensures the secret is written to disk and now available to use.

 # Live ISO
 Not yet available.
 Coming soon.